Not Only Consistency: Enhance Test-Time Adaptation with Spatio-temporal Inconsistency for Remote Physiological Measurement: Related Work

 \subsection{Test-Time Adaptation}

 TTA aims to adapt a pre-trained model to the target domain at the testing phase using only input test samples from the target domain \cite{zhao2023delta,wang2020tent}.
-Current TTA methods can primarily be grouped into three categories: Batch Normalization calibration \cite{schneider2020improving,nado2020evaluating,duboudin2022learning,bahmani2022semantic,klingner2022continual}, meta-learning approaches \cite{min2023meta,liu2022towards,chi2021test,soh2020meta}, and self-supervised learning \cite{zhang2020inference,li2021test}.
+Current TTA methods can primarily be grouped into three categories: Batch Normalization (BN) calibration \cite{schneider2020improving,nado2020evaluating,duboudin2022learning,bahmani2022semantic,klingner2022continual}, meta-learning approaches \cite{min2023meta,liu2022towards,chi2021test,soh2020meta}, and self-supervised learning \cite{zhang2020inference,li2021test}.
 BN calibration methods adjust batch normalization statistics to better reflect the target domain, while meta-learning approaches \cite{min2023meta,liu2022towards,chi2021test,soh2020meta} enable rapid adaptation to new tasks with limited samples and gradient updates.
 On the other hand, self-supervised learning methods, such as model fine-tuning \cite{zhang2020inference,li2021test}, leverage test mini-batches for adaptation.
-TENT \cite{wang2020tent} optimizes affine parameters in BN layers through entropy minimization during testing, further enhancing adaptability.
-Recently, MemBN \cite{kang2025membn} enhances TTA robustness across various batch sizes by maintaining a memory queue that accumulates recent test batch statistics.
+However, these TTA methods generally require aggregating a large number of samples from the target data to form a batch.
+For continuous regression tasks like RPM, this often necessitates a redesign of the approach.

-More recently, TTA began to gain attention in rPPG tasks.
-Li et al. \cite{li2024bi} were the first to apply the TTA method to rPPG tasks based on self-supervised priors from two models.
-Huang et al. \cite{huang2024fully} introduced a synthetic signal-guided feature learning method to enhance rPPG models' adaptation to new target domains.
-While many self-supervised rPPG methods \cite{xie2024sfda, wang2025physmle} utilize frequency-domain consistency, the objectives of TTA differ from those of DG.
-DG methods focus on identifying invariants across domains to boost generalization \cite{wang2023hierarchical}, whereas TTA aims for adaptation to specific scenes.
+More recently, TTA began to gain attention in RPM tasks.
+Huang et al. \cite{huang2024fully} proposed a feature learning method guided by synthetic signals to enhance the adaptability of rPPG models to new target domains.
+However, this approach incurs additional memory overhead.
+Li et al. \cite{li2024bi} were the first to apply TTA methods to the rPPG task, requiring no modifications to network architecture and leveraging self-supervised consistency priors to improve model performance in unseen domains.
+Although consistency priors have been widely utilized in many self-supervised rPPG methods \cite{xie2024sfda, wang2025physmle}, the objectives of TTA differ from those of DG.
+DG methods focus on identifying invariants across domains to boost generalization \cite{wang2023hierarchical}, whereas TTA focuses more on adaptation to specific scenes.
 If TTA only emphasizes consistent information, it may overlook unique scene details.
 Thus, our work highlights the importance of the inherent variability of the BVP signal for effective self-supervised adaptation tailored to each scene.